-Kyle Busch will be getting a new crew chief for the 2021 NASCAR Cup season.
-That’s part of the crew chief shuffle announced by Joe Gibbs Racing Tuesday.
+Kyle Busch will be getting a new crew chief for the 2021 NASCAR Cup season and that should have motorsport punters on BetMGM wondering how this will affect the 2021 season.
+The move is part of the crew chief shuffle announced by Joe Gibbs Racing Tuesday.

 Adam Stevens, who joined with Kyle Busch in 2015 and returned to the Busch team in 2016, will move to the No. 20 Toyota team with driver Christopher Bell.
 Ben Beshore will return to the Cup series as crew chief for the No. 18 Toyota team of Busch.
 Beshore was engineer for the 18 team prior to moving to JGR’s Xfinity Series as crew chief in 2019.
 Chris Gabehart and James Small will continue to serve as crew chief for the No. 11 and No. 19 teams respectively.

 Together Stevens and Busch won 28 races in the Cup series along with two Cup titles.
 Busch made the 2020 Playoffs but didn’t win a race until late in the season after he was eliminated from championship contention.